Cherry Taylor in Monmouthshire

 I started the veg bed proper in winter 2016/17 on a lawned area with buttercups, yarrow, dandelions, daisies, grass, docks etc. Again, I laid cardboard on the grass and covered it with a mixture of homemade and municipal green waste compost, tamped it down and planted fruit trees & bushes and veg straight in.
 Beds have no sides and paths are compost and some are sawdust from small pet bedding.

-“If you are ever in Monmouthshire, I am very happy to accept visits and share my no dig garden with others.
-Contact firstname.lastname@example.org“
+“If you are ever in Monmouthshire, the garden is open by arrangement under the NGS (with the main opening in September) and I am always happy to accept visits and share my no dig garden with others. firstname.lastname@example.org“

 A view of part of Cherry’s extensive, no dig flower beds: